 Similar to Stash’s smart portfolios and portfolio builder, Betterment creates custom-building portfolios with low-cost, diverse ETFs and invests for you and manages them.

 The app is best for users who want to start investing and managing their own money.
 Find out more in my Betterment review!

 One of the most popular personal finance apps is Acorns.

 This is an excellent option for people who are just starting to invest and want to start small.
 It takes only $3 or $5 to get started.

-Check out our article Acorns Vs. Robinhood to see which investment platform would benefit you more!
+Check out my article Acorns Vs. Stash to see which investment platform would benefit you more!

-Overall we think Stash is a good investment app that allows you to easily and quickly invest your money into low-fee ETFs and stocks.
+Overall I think Stash is a good investment app that allows you to easily and quickly invest your money into low-fee ETFs and stocks.